Divorce can be a stressful and difficult, and people often feel confused, angry or hurt when facing issues such as:

-It is important to have Mosman & Monson Attorneys at Law on your side so we can help you deal with these issues in an effective, efficient, and dignified manner.
+It is important to have Mosman Law Offices on your side so we can help you deal with these issues in an effective, efficient, and dignified manner.
 We work with our clients to come to a fair and respectful settlement with their former spouse.
 If that fails and your case goes to trial, you can be assured that our attorneys will aggressively represent your interests in court.

 Hiring a skilled, experienced attorney ensures that someone is looking out for your interests, at a time when you are under a great deal of stress.
 We can walk you through the process, discuss expectations, and provide recommended options.
 We can help you plan for the future of your family during a time of transition.

 Every family is different, and every custody case is different.
 There is no formula to follow to guarantee being awarded custody.
 Generally, courts favor a schedule in which children spend meaningful time with each parent.
 How the best interests of your children are met will depend upon the facts and circumstances of your case.

 Idaho Courts, in establishing custody and parenting schedules, determine what is in the “best interests of the children.”
 Idaho Code Section 32-717.
 In making that determination, judges will consider all relevant factors, which can include:

 (a) The wishes of the parents;(b) The wishes of the child;

 (c) The relationships of the child with each parent, and with siblings;

 (d) The child’s adjustment to his or her home, school, and community;

 (e) The character and circumstances of all individuals involved;